Commonly asked questions

 How will my application be assessed?

-Assessment will be made by the UK Games Talent and Finance team and where applicable the Local Hub Coordinator.
+Assessment will be made by the UK Games Talent and Finance team and the Local Hub to which you apply.

 We've been working on our concept already.
 Are we still able to apply?

 Whilst we don’t want to penalise teams for already having developed their idea / game, the selection process needs to be a fair for all participants.
 If you have been working on a concept for a long period of time this will be taken into consideration when assessing your application.
 You should demonstrate what you are going to achieve over the summer, how participating will contribute to the success of your game and how you are going to make use of your time effectively to develop what you have further.

 Our business is already established.
 Are we still able to apply?